pawamoy/git-changelog/README.md

                         of unreleased commits.
 Can be one of 'auto', 'major', 'minor', 'patch' or a valid semver version (eg. 1.2.3).
-With 'auto', if a commit contains breaking changes, bump the major number (or the minor number for 0.x versions), else if there are new features, bump the minor number, else just bump the patch number.
+With 'auto', if a commit contains breaking changes, bump the major number, else if there are new features, bump the minor number, else just bump the patch number.
                         Default: None.
+  --major-version-zero  When true, breaking changes on a 0.x will remain as a 0.x version.
+                        On false, a breaking change will bump a 0.x version to 1.0. major-version-zero.
+Default: unset (false).
   -h, --help            Show this help message and exit.
   -i, --in-place        Insert new entries (versions missing from changelog)
                         in-place.
 An output file must be specified.
 With